PriyanshuGhosh20/Sign-Language-to-Text/README.md

 Project converts American sign language to text in realtime.
 It uses CNN to train the required models for prediction.
 The dataset is custom made.

-dataset : Create a data folder in the main folder
+dataset : Create a data folder in the main folder with train & test folders in data folder.
 - train : https://drive.google.com/drive/u/1/folders/1-XTAjPPRPFeRqu3848z8dMXaolILWizn
 - test : https://drive.google.com/drive/u/1/folders/18e1F1n1SWPF8lUF8pCKdUzSzKAbmSbVN